Rohana Wijeweera: Works

-Vietnama Viplawaya Araksha Karaw was a book published by the Janatha Vimukthi Peramuna based on a speech by Wijeweera.

 Family

 Wijeweera married Srimathi Chitrangani, with whom he had four daughters and two sons.
 After his death in 1989, his widow and children handed themselves over to the Army Headquarters and the government assured protection for the family.
-They were housed at the staff quarters in SLN Dockyard in Trincomalee and later in 1992 were moved to staff quarters in the naval barracks at SLNS Gemunu in Welisara where they have lived under state patronage.
+They were housed at the staff quarters in SLN Dockyard in Trincomalee and later in 1999 were moved to staff quarters in the naval barracks at SLNS Gemunu in Welisara where they have lived under state patronage.
 In February 2015, the Security Council decided that there was no security threat and requested the family to vacate the naval quarters that they were occupying.

+In the 2020s, one of Wijeweera's sons, Uvindu Wijeweera, established a political party of his own, the Devana Parapura.

 In popular media

 The biographical film of Wijeweera's late life titled Ginnen Upan Seethala was made in 2019.
 The film was directed by Anurudha Jayasinghe and popular actor Kamal Addararachchi played Wijeweera's role.